dedque8/dedque8.github.io/_posts/2024-10-29-trufflehog-vs-probabilistic-methods.md

 No, it doesn't.
 And obviously I'm not the only one to find this strange behavior, for example [this github issue](https://github.com/trufflesecurity/trufflehog/issues/2940) highlights similar concerns.
 And what do developers think about not finding this secret?
 Turns out that they don't even try to: [trufflesecurity.com/blog/its-impossible-to-find-every-vulnerability-so-we-dont-try-to](https://trufflesecurity.com/blog/its-impossible-to-find-every-vulnerability-so-we-dont-try-to)

 But this doesn't mean that I should not try.
+The aim of this experiment was to find out if there is a way to detect randomly generated keys in files.
+Verifying and filtering false-positives is out of scope, as well as detection of other types of keys.
+This research **DOES NOT** replace or belittle work and vision of TruffleHog or any other tool.
+It's a completely different approach, as will be later explained (somewhere in conclusion).

 # Characterization of secret keys